Pregnancy TestsPregnancy

 If the results show you are not pregnant, you may want to try again in a few days, as you may have done the test too early.
 HCG gradually increases during pregnancy.

-If your results show you are pregnant, you should make an appointment with your health care provider.
+If your results show you are pregnant, you should make an appointment with your healthcare provider.
 Your provider may confirm your results with a physical exam and/or a blood test.

-During a blood test, a health care professional will take a blood sample from a vein in your arm, using a small needle.
+During a blood test, a healthcare professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This process usually takes less than five minutes.

 Will I need to do anything to prepare for the test?